Last updated: June 25, 2026

 Clawvisor interacts with third-party services only when you configure it to, whether on the cloud service or a self-hosted instance:

-- AI models: If you enable optional intent verification or task risk assessment, Clawvisor uses AI models to evaluate agent requests.
+• Clawvisor internal AI features: If you enable optional intent verification or task risk assessment, Clawvisor uses AI models to evaluate agent requests.
 For intent verification, only request metadata (service, action, parameters, and agent-provided reason) is sent to the model.
 For task risk assessment, only the task purpose and authorized actions are sent.
 When chain context is enabled, the output of API calls executed on your behalf — which may include email bodies, message content, file contents, and other data returned by third-party APIs — is sent partially or in full to the configured LLM provider to extract structural references such as IDs and addresses.
 Credentials are never sent.
 On the cloud service, this processing occurs within Clawvisor's Google Cloud infrastructure.
-Self-hosted users select and configure their own LLM provider; data handling is governed by that provider's terms.
+Self-hosted users select and configure their own LLM provider for these features; data handling is governed by that provider's terms.
+Cloud service: The cloud service uses Anthropic Claude Haiku 4.5 (or newer), Claude Sonnet 4.6 (or newer), and Google Gemini 2.5 Flash-Lite (or newer), hosted on Google Cloud Vertex AI within Clawvisor's own GCP project.
+Google processes this data as a sub-processor under its Cloud Data Processing Addendum.
+For Clawvisor internal AI features, no user data is sent to Anthropic or any other model provider directly, and no user data is used for model training.
+Self-hosted: You choose and configure your own LLM provider (Anthropic, OpenAI, Ollama, Groq, or Vertex AI).
+Data handling is governed by your chosen provider's terms.

 7. Data Retention